mjfoster83/foss4g2017-wordpress/README.md

-FOSS4G-BOS Wordpress Theme
+FOSS4G-PDX Wordpress Theme
 ==========================

-For the upcoming FOSS4G International Conference in Boston, MA.
+For the upcoming FOSS4G International Conference in Portland, OR.
 Built on Wordpress, Bootstrap, LESS, and a whole lotta coffee.

-Based on the 2014 FOSS4G International Conference in Portland, OR.